thorntonjb/ArrayUtility/README.md

 Keep in mind that like any computational problem there are several approaches to achieve a solution.
 For this programming checkpoint your will need to utilize loops and conditional statements.

 Write the pseudocode or flowchart for the algorithm and store it in a file (file format can be text, pdf or doc) with the name arrayUtilSteps.

+Bonus Opportunities:

+- Add a method that will return an array that will only contain the unique values of the original array (i.e., remove duplicates)
+- Add a method that given two element positions (indices) in the array swaps the two elements with each other.
+- Add a method that determines whether the array is sorted or not.
+This method should allow for specifying whether the sorting to be determined is in descending or ascending order.